pingcap/docs-tidb-operator/en/monitor-using-tidbmonitor.md

 type: kubernetes.io/tls
  ```

-## Monitor multiple TiDB clusters using TidbMonitor
+## Monitor multiple TiDB clusters

 TidbMonitor supports monitoring multiple non-TLS clusters.
-It is suggested that you use a separate TidbMonitor to monitor each TLS cluster. [`Thanos`](https://thanos.io/tip/thanos/getting-started.md/) solution is recommended to query all the monitoring data.
+As for TLS-enabled clusters, it is recommended that you monitor each cluster with a separate TidbMonitor.
+You can use [`Thanos`](https://thanos.io/tip/thanos/getting-started.md/) to query all the monitoring data.

-TidbMonitor monitor multiple non-TLS clusters as follows:
+To monitor multiple non-TLS clusters, configure the TidbMonitor CR as follows:

 ```yaml
 apiVersion: pingcap.com/v1alpha1